 SCUSD is committed to the success of all students irrespective of their immigration status, ethnicity, race, religion, sexual orientation, ability, sex and gender identity, socio-economic status or beliefs.
 This page was specifically created to serve as a resource and information hub for undocumented students, their families, employees and community members who want to assist our undocumented students and employees.

 The Graduation Task Force was created on August 31, 2017 by Superintendent Jorge Aguilar to study the impacts of low graduation rates on the Sacramento Community and develop recommendations for improvement.
 Twenty community members have been invited to serve on the Task Force and will work in collaboration with the Superintendent to issue recommendations to the Board of Education in December 2017.
 The first Task Force meeting will be held on Wednesday, September 20 at 5:30pm in the Serna Community Rooms.

-California’s 2013-14 Budget Act included landmark legislation that greatly simplifies the state’s school finance system.
+California’s 2013-14 Budget Act included landmark legislation that greatly simplifiesd the state’s school finance system.
 The changes introduced by the Local Control Funding Formula (LCFF) represent a major shift in how California funds Local Educational Agencies (LEAs).
 Under LCFF, California funds school districts, charter schools, and county offices of education equally per student with adjustments based on grade levels and demographic characteristics.
 LCFF replaces complexity in favor of equity, transparency, and continuous improvement.